 Internet Matters isn’t the only service to publish reassuring pages on apps that haven’t been adequately scrutinized, but we’ve chosen to highlight them because, as of 2nd April, they’re still investing in promoting misleading content, despite at least one user publicly reporting concerns.

 We believe services like this should prominently display the steps they take when vetting apps, and add a clear disclaimer where vetting has been superficial and undertaken solely from marketing materials and not review of the terms or product itself.
 These services should consider withdrawing their content after products and services have been updated, until the content can adequately reflect the current state of the app.
 (Internet Matters’ guidance was last updated 24th December 2019, yet Houseparty introduced quizzes some 11 months prior in January 2019.)

 Tracking, tracking, everywhere...

-The risk of illegal data theft from these apps is extremely low.
-These companies have clear business models that don’t involve this, and they’re headquartered in countries with decent data protection laws.
-Houseparty is owned by Epic Games, and Zoom is a California-based public US company.
-There’s no evidence to suggest that either product would steal a user’s data, and to be caught doing so would be counterproductive for these companies.
+The risk of illegal data theft is extremely low.
+Houseparty's parent company has clear business models that doesn’t involve this, and they’re headquartered a country with decent data protection laws.
+Houseparty is owned by Epic Games.
+There’s no evidence to suggest that it would steal a user’s data, and to be caught doing so would be counterproductive for it.

 Houseparty isn’t a paid product, and its revenue model isn’t currently clear.
 That’s good reason to be wary of what the app might be tracking.
 As it stands, however, we’ve not seen any evidence that Houseparty have been hacked or are leaking info.